Friday, April 28, 2017

 Tuesday, January 17, 2017

 Here we go again.
-Oregon Federal District Court has a new rule on the books:
+The Oregon Federal District Court has a rule with an incorrect reference to LLCs on the books:

 In diversity actions, any party that is a limited liability corporation (L.L.C.), a limited liability partnership (L.L.P.), or a partnership must, in the disclosure statement required by Fed.
 R. Civ.
 P. 7.1, list those states from which the owners/members/partners of the L.L.C., L.L.P., or partnership are citizens.
 If any owner/member/partner of the L.L.C., L.L.P., or partnership is another L.L.C., L.L.P., or partnership, then the disclosure statement must also list those states from which the owners/members/partners of the L.L.C., L.L.P., or partnership are citizens.